ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-animated-deep-learning-layers.md

 toc_sticky: true
 categories:
   - Machine Learning
-excerpt: Four of the most important deep learning layer architectures explained.
+excerpt: Four important deep learning layer architectures explained.

 ---

 # Introduction

-Some of the many things a machine learning engineer must master include:
+Machine learning is complex - some of the many things a machine learning engineer must master include:

 - **layer architectures**, such as convolution or attention
 - **network architectures**, such as ResNet50